 Harvey Rural Community is divided into five tax sub-units, reflecting the former LSD boundaries.
-The approved 2025 budget introduces harmonized mill rates across HRC sub-units, with the exception of the Village.
+The approved 2026 budget includes harmonized mill rates across HRC sub-units, with the exception of the Village.

 Service Comparison